tomwyr/code-stash/README.md

 ## Features

-- **Find Branches**: Identify branches that can be cleaned up.
+- **Scan Branches**: Identify branches that can be cleaned up.
-- **Remove Branches**: Clean up the identified branches from the repository.
+- **Cleanup Branches**: Clean up the identified branches from the repository.
 - **Custom Configurations**: Configure branch cleaning strategies and parameters.

 ## Installation